- The cost of studying abroad

 - A comprehensive list of international student scholarships for some of the most popular study abroad destinations including Australia, Canada, China, Finland, France, Germany, Hungary, Ireland, Italy, Japan, the Netherlands, New Zealand, Russia, South Africa, Spain, Switzerland, the UK, and the US.

 - Application deadlines and links to websites where you can apply for the scholarships

 - Scholarship deadlines to help you plan your applications

 Scholarships can come from many sources and usually you’re eligible to receive more than one form of aid.
 Check the guidelines for each global scholarship to see what you qualify for.
 There are several different sources for scholarships funding such as:

 - Private donors

 Sources of scholarships for international students will also vary from country to country.
-Checking with the school or the local embassy is helpful in seeking scholarships.
 Whichever type of scholarship you decide to apply for, remember to be patient and persistent!
 Scholarships are an excellent way to help you achieve your study abroad dreams.
 Continue reading to learn more about each individual scholarship provider.